TzzJokerzzT/tzzjokerzzt/readme.md

 # 💫 About Me:

-🔭 I'm React Front End web and developer with a passion on selflearning, video games, anime and music<br>👯 shoot me a [Email](alexjesus-4856@hotmail.com) or add me on linkedin, you can follow me on Twitter or Instagram
+🧤 I'm React Front End web and developer with a passion on selflearning, video games, anime and music<br>📱 shoot me a Email or add me on linkedin, you can follow me on Twitter or Instagram<br/>
+Email: Alexjesus-4856@hotmail.com

 ## 🌐 Socials: